Methodology

 The data model

-• 111 attributes per platform across 14 categories: pricing, editor, design, hosting, performance, SEO controls, content, ecommerce, ownership and lock-in, extensibility, AI, collaboration, support, and multilingual.
+- 124 attributes per platform across 15 categories: pricing, editor, design, hosting, performance, analytics and insight, SEO controls, content, ecommerce, ownership and lock-in, extensibility, AI and AEO, collaboration, support, and multilingual.

 Scoring: no single winner